kqwyf/ToyCompiler/README.md

 This is a toy compiler frontend written in C++ for a C-like language, with a generic LR(1) grammar analysis table generator written in Python as the by-product.

+All the codes are tested with g++ 7.4.0 and Python 3.6.7.

 ## Usage

 - To compile it, run